Anticonvulsants for Chronic Pain

 Medicine will be started in low doses and then slowly increased until it effectively reduces your chronic pain.

 Anticonvulsants are not safe for everyone.
-Be sure to tell your doctor about all medical conditions you have and other medicines you are taking to avoid side effects and complications.
+To avoid side effects and complications, be sure to tell your doctor about all medical conditions you have and other medicines you are taking.

 eMedicineHealth Medical Reference from Healthwise